andrew103/teambuilder_login/README.md

 **Note: Run the command `deactivate` from anywhere in the console to disable the virtual environment

-**Important: Must have Python 3.x installed and added to your PATH on your machine to run the app
+**Important: Must have Python 3.x installed and added to your PATH (Environment Variables) on your machine to run the app